CybercentreCanada/assemblyline4_docs/docs/integration/python.md

-# Assemblyline Client Library
+# Python Client

-The Assemblyline client library facilitates issuing requests to Assemblyline.
+The Assemblyline python client facilitates issuing requests to Assemblyline.

 ## Installing the client